 expected to be paid to the tax authorities.

 that future taxable amounts will be available to utilize those temporary differences and losses.
-Therefore, in the case
+Therefore, in the case of a

 temporary differences or there is convincing other evidences that sufficient taxable profit will be available against which

-such deferred tax can be realized.
+such deferred tax can be realised.

-e) Deferred tax assets and liabilities are offset when there is a legally enforceable right to offset current tax assets and
+e) Deferred tax assets and liabilities are offset when there Is a legally enforceable right to offset current tax assets and

 liabilities and when the deferred tax balances relate to the same taxation authority.
 Current tax assets and tax liabilities